OSGConnect/TOREVIEW-tutorial-stash-cvmfs/README.md

     log           = job.log

-    # Look for machines with stash-cvmfs replica is available
+    # Look for machines having the replica directory
     +WantsStashCvmfs = true

     Queue 1

-In this  HTCondor job description file, the keyword `+WantsStashCvmfs = true`  makes HTCondor to look for a worker machine that has stash-cvmfs available.
+In this  HTCondor job description file, the keyword `+WantsStashCvmfs = true`  makes HTCondor to look for  worker machines where the replicas from public are being updated.

 ## Running the job

 We submit the job using `condor_submit` command as follows

-	$ condor_submit word_frequency_count.submit //Submit the condor job
+	$ condor_submit word_frequency_count.submit  # Submit the condor job

 This job should be finished quickly (less than an hour).
 You can check the status of the submitted job by using the `condor_q` command as follows